pending123/site-capstone/planning/project_plan.md

 Intern: College student or recent graduate temporarily relocating for internships

 ## User Stories
 ### Core User Stories

+#### 1. Account Creation and Log in
-- As a user, I want to create an account or log in so that I can access roommate matching, neighborhood exploration and events discovery features.
+As a user, I want to create an account or log in so that I can access roommate matching, neighborhood exploration and events discovery features.
+User Profile Creation
-- As a new user, I want to fill out my profile during onboarding so that other users can see information about me.
+As a new user, I want to fill out my profile during onboarding so that other users can see information about me.
+View Potential Roommates
-- As an intern, I want to view a list of other interns looking for roommates so that I can find people I might want to contact.
+As an intern, I want to view a list of other interns looking for roommates so that I can find people I might want to contact.
+View Detailed Profile of Potential Roommate
-- As an intern, I want to view detailed profiles of other interns so that I can decide if I'm interested in reaching out.
+As an intern, I want to view detailed profiles of other interns so that I can decide if I'm interested in reaching out.
+Filter Potential Roommates
-- As an intern, I want to filter roomates by criteria so that I can narrow my search.
+As an intern looking for roommates, I want to filter possible matches by criteria so that I can narrow my search.
+Explore Neighborhoods
-- As an intern, I want to explore different neighborhoods so that I can learn about places I might want to live.
+As an intern, I want to explore different neighborhoods so that I can learn about places I might want to live.
+Browse Events
-- As an intern, I want to browse a list of tech events so that I can discover opportunities to connect with other people.
+As an intern, I want to browse a list of tech events so that I can discover opportunities to connect with other people.
+View Detailed Event Information
+As an intern, I want to view a detailed page for an event so that I can learn more about its location, description, and time before deciding to attend.
+Account Management
-- As a user, I want to be able to update my email or password so that I can keep my account secure.
+As a user, I want to be able to update my email or password so that I can keep my account secure.
+Edit Profile
-- As a user, I want to be able to update my bio and information so that can others can get to know me.
+As a user, I want to be able to update my bio and information so that others can get to know me.
+Account Log Out
-- As a user, I want to log out so that I can secure my account
+As a user, I want to log out so that I can secure my account Profile Deletion
-- As a user, I want to delete my profile and application-specific data so that I can permanently remove my information from the platform.
+As a user, I want to delete my profile and application-specific data so that I can permanently remove my information from the platform.

-### Optional User Stories
+Optional User Stories
+Filter Events
-- As an intern, I want to filter events so that I can find events that match my interests.
+As an intern, I want to filter events so that I can find events that match my interests.
+Save Events
-- As an intern, I want to save events that interest me so that I can easily view them later on a personal list.
+As an intern, I want to save events that interest me so that I can easily view them later on a personal list.
+Remove Saved Event
+As a user, I want to remove an event from my saved list so that I can keep my list of interesting events up-to-date View Saved Events
+As a user, I want to view my list of saved events so that I can see all the opportunities I'm interested in in one place AI Events Summary
-- As a busy intern, I want to be able to view a weekly/daily roundup of upcoming events I may be interested in so that I don’t have to look through a long list of events.
+As a busy intern, I want to be able to view a weekly/daily roundup of upcoming events I may be interested in so that I don’t have to look through a long list of events.
+Events Created by User
-- As a registered user, I want to create and post my own events so that I can organize smaller meetups and connect with others who have similar interests.
+As a registered user, I want to create and post my own events so that I can organize meetups and connect with others who have similar interests.
+Update User Created Events
+As a user, I want to update the details of an event I created so that I can correct mistakes or provide new information to attendees.
+Delete User Created Events
+As a user, I want to delete an event I created so that I can remove it from the platform if it gets canceled or is no longer happening.
+Discussion Boards
-- As a registered user, I want to be able to create/join discussion boards so that I can meet new people and explore what’s happening in my location.
+As a registered user, I want to be able to create/join discussion boards so that I can meet new people and explore what’s happening in my location.

 ## Pages/Screens